 Erika Lee teaches American history at the University of Minnesota, where she is a Regents Professor, a Distinguished McKnight University Professor, the Rudolph J. Vecoli Chair in Immigration History, and the director of the Immigration History Research Center.
 One of the nation’s leading immigration and Asian American historians, Lee was recently awarded an Andrew Carnegie Fellowship, (also known as the “brainy award”) and named incoming Vice President of the Organization of American Historians.

-Learn more about Professor Lee and purchase tickets.
+Learn more about Professor Lee and get tickets.

 The 2019–2020 season of Headliners (truncated as it was by COVID-19) is now available via Headliners new podcast.
 Catch the first five episodes and subscribe on Apple Podcasts to receive new episodes as they become available.